 What I’d barely noticed as it spun out of view, what I may never have noticed at all if it hadn’t been where I’d lived as a child, its distinctive shape seared into long-term memory from Geography and Civics classes in school.

 Surely it wasn’t the only landmass that had changed.
 How many people had been displaced, how many homes lost to a problem much harder to solve than a blown fuse?

 I’d known it was happening, we all knew, but actually seeing it rocked me.
 How long had it been since I’d paid attention to anything that happened down there?
 I’d stopped following the news long before I stopped watching the feed.
 There always seemed to be more than enough going on here—some system that needed fixing, some new arrival to meet.
 Arguing about job assignments.
 The business of living.
 Life happens at its own pace, no matter where we are.

 But there’s more than just the human pace of life.
 The ice melts, the water rises, but slowly—change happens nearly imperceptibly from this level of remove.

 If I’d been paying attention, I probably would never have noticed.

-Darusha writes speculative fiction and poetry as M. Darusha Wehm and mainstream work as Darusha Wehm, and is the author of nine published novels, several poems and many short stories.
-Originally from Canada, Darusha currently lives in Wellington, New Zealand after spending the past several years sailing around the Pacific.
+M. Darusha Wehm is the Nebula Award-nominated and Sir Julius Vogel Award winning author of the interactive fiction game The Martian Job, as well as twelve novels, several poems, and many short stories.
+Originally from Canada, Darusha lives in Wellington, New Zealand after spending several years sailing the Pacific.